-On November 11, 2017, the Company signed a letter agreement to acquire a 100% interest in the Lovelock cobalt property located in Churchill County, Nevada.
+On December 22, 2017, the Company signed a definitive agreement to acquire a 100% interest in the Lovelock cobalt property located in Churchill County, Nevada.
+On December 22, 2018, the Company paid the vendor US\$5,000 to extend the first payment date from December 22, 2018 to March 22, 2019.

-To earn a 100% interest in the property, the Company will pay consideration of cash payments and common share payments to an underlying vendor payable over three years from the signing of a definitive agreement, subject to a 2% net smelter returns royalty ("NSR") as follows:
+To earn the 100% interest, the Company is required to pay cash payments and common share payments to the vendor payable over three years from the date of signing of the definitive agreement, subject to a 2% net smelter returns royalty ("NSR") as follows: